*Retreat Intensive Dates for June 2020*

 For more information:

-The Accelerated minister program is administered as a series of monthly weekend classroom sessions at the Seminary’s office in New York City.
+These programs: 1 year Interfaith Ministers, 1-year Interfaith Ministers Program with ACIM Concentration, 1-year Interfaith Ministers program with Judaic Concentration, and 2 year Interfaith Ministers program with Spiritual Counseling Concentration all focus upon the skills and knowledge needed to be a modern interfaith minister.
+By eliminating semester breaks and vacations, the course(s) are equipped to concentrate in one or two years a solid, qualifying course in interfaith.
+Upon successful completion of the program chosen, students are ordained as ministers and are eligible to register legally as clergy.
+The accelerated minister program is administered as a series of monthly weekend classroom sessions at the Seminary’s office in New York City.
 All students at the end of the course will be expected to attend a three-day retreat where among other activities, they will be given an oral exam based on the year’s studies.
 A thesis is also required.
 Ordination normally follows the day after retreat.Learn More

-The Master’s of Divinity Program is open to all ordained clergy who have earned an Interfaith Minister’s degree from the Seminary.
-The Master’s Divinity Program is conducted in cooperation with Commonwealth Open University (COU), an internationally respected educational institution.
+We now have 3 Master’s of Divinity Programs: Regular Master of Divinity, ACIM Master of Divinity, or Judaic Studies Master’s of Divinity.
+The Master’s of Divinity Program(s) is open to all clergy who have been ordination through All Faiths or another seminary and are the holders of a Bachelor’s Degree.
+The Program is conducted in cooperation with Commonwealth Open University (COU), an internationally respected educational institution.
 COU is accredited by the Wiener School for Advanced Studies (WSAS) ISO 9001, and is also an organizational member of the United States Distance Learning Association (USDLA).Learn More

 - Kahlil Gibran